USF-HII/usf-hii.github.io/pages/hii-hpc/filesystems.md

 ### Filesystems

-Each user will have the following filesystems available to them on the `hii.rc.usf.edu` head node and all compute nodes within HII-HPC Cluster.
+Each user will have the following filesystems available to them on the `hii.rc.usf.edu` or `hii2.rc.usf.edu` head node and all compute nodes within HII-HPC Cluster.

 The filesystems are backed by GPFS, the